department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 - A Reserve or National Guard member with part-time SGLI coverage
 <br>

-If you don't have access to SOES, you can make changes to your SGLI coverage by using a paper version of the [SGLI Election and Certificate form (SGLV 8286)](https://benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2013-04.pdf).
+If you don't have access to SOES, you can make changes to your SGLI coverage by filling out an [SGLI Election and Certificate form (SGLV 8286)](https://benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2013-04.pdf) and giving it to your Personnel Office.

 ## How to Use SOES

-To use SOES, you’ll need:
+To use SOES, you’ll need a:

-- Access to a computer that can connect to the Internet
+- Computer that can connect to the Internet
-- A Common Access Card (CAC) or DS Logon
+- Common Access Card (CAC) or DS Logon

 <ol class="process">
   <li class="process-step list-one"><h4><a href="http://www.dmdc.osd.mil/milconnect">Sign in to MilConnect</a></h4>